 Program overview

 The Honours Bachelor of Science in Applied Life Sciences at Lakehead University is an interdisciplinary program that delves into the study of living organisms at the bio-molecular and cellular levels.
 This program emphasizes hands-on learning through laboratory courses, research opportunities, and internships, allowing students to explore modern applications of bio-molecular research across various fields such as anthropology, chemistry, biology, and physics.
-Students will gain valuable skills in cutting-edge molecular biology, biotechnology, and diagnostic methods, preparing them for a range of career opportunities in the life sciences sector.
+Students will gain essential skills in molecular biology, biotechnology, and diagnostic methods, preparing them for a dynamic career in the life sciences.

 The Honours Bachelor of Science in Applied Life Sciences is designed to be completed in four years.
-The program structure includes:
+The program structure includes a combination of core courses, electives, and opportunities for specialization.
+Students can choose to concentrate in areas such as Biomedical Sciences, Biotechnology, or Experimental Life Sciences.
+The program also offers:

 Featured Experiences

-• Small class sizes for personalized attention and mentorship from faculty.
+• Accessible Faculty: Small class sizes promote individual attention and mentorship from professors.

 Career Options

-• Microbiologist: Study microorganisms and their effects on humans, animals, plants, and the environment.
+• Microbiologist: Study microorganisms and their impact on humans, animals, plants, and the environment.

 • Diagnostic Radiologist: Use imaging techniques to diagnose and treat diseases.